MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/custom-branding-in-suite-bar.md

 - IT_Sharepoint_Server_Top
 - Strat_SP_server
 ms.custom:
-description: "Learn about the new features and updates to existing features in SharePoint Server Subscription Edition Version 23H2."
+description: "Learn about the Custom Branding feature which is one of the newly introduced features in SharePoint Server Subscription Edition Version 23H2."
 ---

 # Custom branding in Suite Navigation Bar